-The qualification gives learners knowledge, understanding and skills that underpin the sport and exercise science sector to prepare them for further study or training at a higher level.
+The qualification gives learners knowledge, understanding and skills that underpin the sport and exercise science sector to prepare them for employment within the sector or further study or training at a higher level.

 GCSE PE is NOT required for success on this course.